EBNull/django-pyodbc-access/README.rst

 Why?!?!
 =======

-I've run across the problem of having data stuck in a legacy MS Access system more than once.
-I started a project that *needed* to support some legacy ASP code which was reading/writing to an Access DB, and simultaneously implement complex new features.
-This was my solution.
+Having data stuck in a legacy MS Access system is terrible, but a serious endemic.
+An immediate migration away is not always feasable due to legacy software.

 Modifications
 =============